ManuelLecha/manuellecha-web/content/about.md

 One day, while in a Computer Vision class, I started to think about extracting topological features from data for classification and learning tasks.
 I instantly googled the words Topology and Data to check if there was any existing material in that regard.
 I immediately discovered an entire field of research covering it, called Topological Data Analysis.
 After reading a bit, I realised it was a worthwhile topic to explore during my thesis.

 TDA aims to use techniques coming from algebraic topology to define descriptors of datasets.
 Therefore, drawing on knowledge from Topology, Machine Learning and Computational Theory.
-It was a perfect match for me, and I am still keeping an eye on developments in the field.
+Definitely it was a perfect match for me!

 - **Thesis**: Topological Data Analysis for Time Series Analysis.